-The following articles are written by the team at Island Senior Resources; hopefully they shine a light of inspiration and information to help you navigate today and tomorrow.
+The following articles are written by the team at Island Senior Resources.

 Ask for What you Need and Offer What You Can by Christina Baldwin, Island Senior Resources Board member This phrase is an instruction and invitation to social exchange that lies at the core of village life.
 We think it’s so important we’re framing this year’s articles around this concept and the ways we practice the […]